-British Home Stores (BHS) and Littlewoods (now defunct) used to sell nice made in Britain caps, such as the BHS one below, but they do not sell British made hats these days sadly.
+British Home Stores (BHS; now defunct) and Littlewoods (now defunct) used to sell nice made in Britain caps, such as the BHS one below, but they did not sell British made hats in their latter days sadly.

 What is the difference between a trilby and a fedora?
 The answer is unclear.
 Some say that the trilby has a shorter brim which is downturned at the front and up slightly at the back, where as the fedora has a wider brim which is more level.
 However, others seem to disagree with this.
 The main difference tends to be personal preference and where you come from!
 In the UK, the term ‘trilby’ is commonly used where as in the USA, most use the term ‘fedora’.

 Red, blotchy skin on your forehead from wearing a hat? – Good news: You don’t necessarily have to stop wearing your favorite fashionable chapeau – Advice here.